 We don't yet know whether Trump acted unlawfully or wrongfully, or how close (if at all) Mueller will get to him, his business or his family.
 But Mueller’s probe appears to be “fast approaching a critical crossroads.”
 This year, we will find out whether Mueller has damaging goods on the president.
 Let’s assume that the investigation goes in a direction that Trump is inclined to shut down.
 I believe that what we learned in 2017 should give us confidence in 2018 that Trump will not be able to terminate the Mueller investigation.

 These are very demanding legal criteria for Rosenstein to terminate Mueller or elements of his investigation.
 But Rosenstein does not think Mueller is close to meeting them.
 To the contrary, in public testimony he has consistently and unambiguously proclaimed that he is satisfied with the conduct of Mueller’s investigation.
-Of course, Trump is Rosenstein’s boss and he might try to order Rosenstein to fire Mueller or terminate parts of the investigation that the president doesn’t like.
-(Terminating Mueller by itself won’t stop the investigation; Wray would carry on and the next acting attorney general would need to appoint a successor to Mueller, and would be under enormous pressure to appoint someone of unquestioned independence.)
+Of course, Trump is Rosenstein’s boss and he might try to order Rosenstein to fire Mueller or terminate parts of the investigation that he doesn’t like.
+(Terminating Mueller by itself won’t stop the investigation; Wray would carry on and the next acting attorney general would need to appoint a successor to Mueller—and would be under enormous pressure to appoint someone of unquestioned independence.)
 But Rosenstein cannot, and won’t, do either thing, even if ordered, unless he can justify those things under the regulations.
-And the facts just won’t support a conclusion that Mueller has engaged in misconduct warranting termination or (absent a development I cannot now fathom) that Mueller egregiously violated DOJ practices that would warrant termination of an element of the investigation.
-Rosenstein would thus surely say “no” to Trump’s order, for the same reason that he and other political appointees in Justice Department have been ignoring Trump and following the rules for the last year.
+And the facts just won’t support a conclusion that Mueller has engaged in misconduct warranting termination or (absent a development I cannot now fathom) that Mueller egregiously violated Justice Department practices that would warrant termination of an element of the investigation.
+Rosenstein would thus surely say no to Trump’s order, for the same reason that he and other political appointees in the Justice Department have been ignoring Trump and following the rules for the past year.
 And then Trump would fire Rosenstein.

 That would leave Trump with three options to shut down Mueller.

-First, after he fired Rosenstein, Trump could keep firing Rosenstein’s replacements in DOJ until he finds someone who—in defiance of the special counsel regulations and the terms of Rosenstein’s appointment of Mueller—would be willing to terminate both Mueller and the elements of the investigation Trump doesn’t like.
+First, after he fired Rosenstein, Trump could keep firing Rosenstein’s replacements in the Justice Department until he finds someone who—in defiance of the special counsel regulations and the terms of Rosenstein’s appointment of Mueller—would be willing to terminate both Mueller and the elements of the investigation Trump doesn’t like.
 I doubt Trump could find a Senate-confirmed official (as the law requires) to replace Rosenstein and do these things.
 Any such person would be constrained by the same organizational, professional and reputational norms that have influenced Rosenstein and others.
-And even if Trump were able to find a person of so little integrity to take the professional reputational hit inherent in such law-defiance and norm-defiance, the outcry and controversy within and without DOJ would be enormous and almost certainly destructive of Trump’s presidency.
+And even if Trump were able to find a person of so little integrity to take the professional reputational hit inherent in such law- and norm-defiance, the outcry and controversy within and outside the Department of Justice would be enormous and almost certainly destructive of Trump’s presidency.

-Second, Trump could invoke Article II to bypass or invalidate the DOJ regulations and the Mueller appointment Order to fire Mueller and shut down the parts of the investigation he does not like.
+Second, Trump could invoke Article II to bypass or invalidate the Justice Department regulations and the Mueller appointment order to fire Mueller and shut down the parts of the investigation he does not like.
 This takes us to contested constitutional issues that are hard to explain without much more space.
 Suffice it to say that while Trump might be able to do some of this lawfully, it would be enormously controversial, legally and politically.
-I doubt he could find the subordinates willing to execute the order, and if he did, he would be committing political suicide.
+I doubt he could find subordinates willing to execute the order, and if he did, he would be committing political suicide.

 Third, Trump might try to pardon everyone involved.
-This would almost certainly be lawful under Article II with regard to everyone except possibly the president himself, and in any event would likely be efficacious because it would not be subject to collateral review.
-(The Office of Legal Counsel once concluded with little analysis that the President cannot pardon himself.
+This would almost certainly be lawful under Article II with regard to everyone except possibly the president himself, and in any event it would likely be efficacious because it would not be subject to collateral review.
+(The Office of Legal Counsel once concluded with little analysis that the president cannot pardon himself.
 There is little definitive law on this question.)
 But pardons by themselves wouldn’t stop the Mueller investigation from continuing.
-They wouldn’t stop DOJ from reporting Mueller’s findings to Congress under the special counsel regulations.
+They wouldn’t stop the Justice Department from reporting Mueller’s findings to Congress under the special counsel regulations.
 They wouldn’t stop related state prosecutions.
 And they would be political dynamite that would destroy Trump’s presidency.